What Are The Differences in Addiction Between Men And Women?

 Ecstasy, also known as MDMA, is a Stimulant and a strong Hallucinogen.
 Studies show that women may experience greater highs or more intense hallucinations.
 Yet men exhibit greater increases in blood pressure while using Ecstasy.
 Following use, women tend to experience depression more often than men.

 Ecstasy is also incredibly dehydrating and impairs the body’s ability to purge excess water and reduce blood sodium levels.
-When a dehydrated individual on ecstasy begins drinking large amounts of water, their brain cells could hold on to that water instead of releasing it.
+When a dehydrated individual on Ecstasy begins drinking large amounts of water, their brain cells could hold on to that water instead of releasing it.
 The result can lead to brain swelling and death.
-Though rare, young females between 15 and 30 have almost exclusively suffered this type of death.
+Though rare, young women and girls between 15 and 30 have suffered this type of death.

 Recovering From Addiction

 Despite the differences in addiction between men and women, seeking recovery can save a person’s life.
-If the cost of addiction has become unbearable, reach out to a treatment provider today.
-Detox and rehab are just the first steps to a more fulfilling, healthy life.
+If the cost of addiction has become unbearable, contact a treatment provider today.
+Detox and rehab can be the first steps to a more fulfilling, healthy life.